How to reduce taxable income

 It’s important to differentiate between debt that can help you achieve your personal financial goals and debt that can set you back.
 Not all debt is created equal.
 In some situations, using debt to help manage your finances can be a useful tool.

 Most people can categorize their debt into productive and nonproductive (or good and bad debt).
-For instance, you might consider your mortgage productive debt: It can help you build equity (and your net worth) and may help you qualify for a tax break.
+For instance, you might consider your mortgage productive debt, as it can help you build equity (and your net worth) and may help you qualify for a tax break.

 On the other hand, credit card debt, especially if it was accrued by buying things that don’t contribute to your net worth or financial future, is often considered nonproductive.
 Make it a goal to pay down credit card debt as soon as possible.